 Taco Bowl Salad

 Taco Bowl Salad is easy to make and fun to eat.
-A perfect choice for a light summer dinner.
+A perfect choice for a light summer dinner that includes a homemade taco bowl!

 How Do You Eat a Taco Bowl?